What is mindfulness?

 Do I need to have supervision if I’m teaching Mindfulness Based Cognitive Therapy (MBCT)?

 Yes.
 Supervision from an experienced MBCT teacher is required to maintain standards of teaching and to support MBCT teachers’ professional development.
-Please look at the Mindfulness Network CIC website for further information.
+Please look at the The Mindfulness Network website for further information.